Cleft Lip and Palate in Children

 - Include the lip

 What causes cleft lip and cleft palate in a child?

-Cleft lip and cleft palate happen when a baby develops in the womb.
+Cleft lip and cleft palate happen when a baby develops in the mother’s uterus.
 Researchers don’t know the exact cause of cleft lip and palate.
 It can be caused by genes passed on from parents, as well as environmental factors.
-Environmental factors include taking certain medicines during pregnancy, smoking or drinking alcohol during pregnancy, infections, and too little vitamin B and folic acid during pregnancy.
+Environmental factors include taking certain medicines during pregnancy, smoking or drinking alcohol during pregnancy, infections, and getting too little vitamin B and folic acid during pregnancy.
 Parents who have cleft lip, cleft palate, or both, or who have other kids with the problem are at an increased risk of having babies with the defect.